Kirby: Triple Deluxe

-Kirby: Triple Deluxe is the thirteenth platform and tenth mainline installment of the Kirby video game series, developed by HAL Laboratory and published by Nintendo for the Nintendo 3DS.
+Kirby: Triple Deluxe is a 2014 action-platform game developed by HAL Laboratory and published by Nintendo for the Nintendo 3DS.
+It is the tenth main installment of the Kirby series.
 The game was released in Japan on January 11, 2014, in North America on May 2, 2014, in Europe on May 16, 2014, and in Australia on May 17, 2014.
+The game follows Kirby as he embarks on a journey through six worlds to rescue King Dedede from Taranza.

-It received many positive reviews upon its release.
+It received generally positive reviews upon its release.
 Praise went to the level design, the new Hypernova ability, soundtrack, graphics, use of 3D, and extra content.
-However, it received some criticism for its easy difficulty.
+However, it received some criticism for its low difficulty level.
+Kirby: Triple Deluxe was succeeded by Kirby: Planet Robobot for the 3DS in 2016.